port-labs/port-docs/docs/guides-and-tutorials/let-developers-enrich-services-using-gitops.md

 ### Model domains for your services

 Services that share a business purpose (e.g. payments, shipping) are often grouped together using domains.
-Let's create a blueprint to represent a domain in Port:
+Let's create a <PortTooltip id="blueprint">blueprint</PortTooltip> to represent a domain in Port:

 1. In your [Builder](https://app.getport.io/dev-portal/data-model), click on the `Add` button in the top right corner, then choose `Custom blueprint`: